Yosemite Aug 2019

 We stop in Jamestown for a late Subway lunch; the rest of the drive is pleasant and we're home at 6:30.

 Post-mortem: I think I'm done with camping, forever.
-Life with no sleep is no fun.
+Life without sleep is no fun.